netkit-jh/netkit-jh.github.io/docs/introduction.md

 $ gedit {a,b,r}.startup lab.{conf,dep} &
 ```

 We are going to put in the parameters from the network diagram into the various files.
 Understanding the contents of the files is left as an exercise for the reader.
+It is worth noting that you don't have to set a MAC address - Netkit will do this for you, however you can override this as shown below.

 :::note
 It is advisable to type out the contents of the files below manually rather than copy-pasting them.